codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 In this tutorial we will setup a [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration) pipeline within Codefresh using an example application.
 You will learn:

-* how to connect your Git repository
+* how to connect your Git repository,
-* how to build a Docker image from the source code
+* how to build a Docker image from the source code,
-* how to use the Codefresh internal registry for Docker images
+* how to use the Codefresh internal registry for Docker images, and
 * how to run unit tests for your application

 Codefresh is the fastest way to get from your source code to a Docker image.
 Codefresh allows you